i-Captain/100-days-of-code/log.md

 Played with sliders (link below)

 #### Thoughts:
-I'll have to reduce the features for stept 1.
+I'll have to reduce the features for step 1.
 Remembered the agile [skateboard](https://m.dotdev.co/the-agile-bicycle-829a83b18e7)

 #### Links:
 https://pub.dev/packages/flutter_xlider/